• Skip to primary navigation

 Refinitiv Website

 You can access the company’s score on Refinitiv through its search function.
-Type the company identity, which can be a name, to view the performance score on a scale of 0-100.
-0 means poor, and 100 excellent, relative to ESG performance and transparency.
+Type the company identity and name to view the performance score on a scale of 0 to 100.
+0 means poor, and 100 means excellent relative to ESG performance and transparency.

-The Refinitiv tool uses 10 main ESG factors to check different firms.
+The Refinitiv tool checks different firms using ten main ESG factors.
 The assessment considers the environmental, social, and governance pillars.

 Refinitiv shows the company’s ESG data.
 The page is updated based on the portfolio characteristics deduced from the corporate annual reports.
 It refreshes product scores every week.